top of page

 Metal Printing

 Metal 3D printing encompasses various technologies like Selective Laser Melting (SLM) aka Laser Metal Fusion (LMF), Binder Jetting, Direct Metal Laser Sintering (DMLM/DMLS), all of which build objects layer by layer.
 ANFF primarily uses SLM, which employs high-powered lasers to fully melt metal powders, achieving up to 99.9% density and enabling the creation of custom metallic composites.
-Common materials include biocompatible Titanium (Ti64) and Stainless Steel (316L), which are ideal for high-resolution applications such as electrodes and bioprinting.
+Common materials include biocompatible Titanium (Ti64) and Stainless Steel (316L), which are ideal for high-resolution applications such as fabrication of electrodes, heat sinks and mini bioreactors.

 MetalPrintingImage.png